 SERP Features: graphical analysis of SERP features for the campaign's tracked keywords for both the tracked domain and other domains ranking for the keyword.

 Above the Fold: ATF is a new Rank Ranger metric that represents search engine rank results that do not require scrolling in order to be seen.
 A graph details the number of keywords and their CTR based on position.
 Did you know that it's possible to rank in position 1, but be below the fold?
 (Note: for Desktop Search Engines only)

-Search Console: performance analysis of clicks, impressions, average CTR and position, along with top keywords list linking to detailed keyword research.
+Search Console: performance analysis of clicks, impressions, average CTR, and position, along with top keywords list linking to detailed keyword research.

 Meta Tags: analysis of metadata including title and description character length per keyword ranked landing pages.

 Local: provides Local Pack and Hotel Pack analysis for the Google Business Listing Name and campaign keywords.